 - Understanding human-carnivore conflicts (project student: Lily Van Eeden at The University of Sydney, Australia)

-- Urban Fox Project (project student: Margarita Gil-Fernandez at Macquarie University)
+- Urban Fox Project (project students: Margarita Gil-Fernandez, Sarah Campbell and Will Ashley at Macquarie University)

 - The ecological impacts of grizzly bears (with the Californian Grizzly Study Group)